nf-core/sarek/doc/USAGE.md

 Display help

-### --reports
+### --noReports

-Run QC tools and MultiQC to generate a HTML report.
+Disable QC tools and MultiQC to generate a HTML report.

 ### --project `ProjectID`